 - Co-parent effectively with the mother of their child – whether they are a couple or not.

 - Be positive role models in the lives of their child(ren).

 Who is eligible?
-Dads and dads-to-be of an infant whose mother is currently registered at the Louise Dean Centre, a resident at High Banks, a participant of Motherhood Matters, or connected to agencies affiliated with the Healthy Babies Network.
+Dads and dads-to-be of an infant whose mother is currently registered at the Louise Dean Centre, a resident at High Banks, or connected to agencies affiliated with the Healthy Babies Network.
 Fathers Moving Forward is also available to young dads who attend the Calgary Achievement Centre for Youth.
 Community referrals to the program are welcome.